sublee/subl.ee/docs/resume.md

 Others
 :   - [SUBLEERUNKER][] -- A simple prody game of SUBERUNKER.
-                          Play it in your Web browser.
+                          Play it in your web browser.
     - [Flask-AutoIndex][] -- mod_autoindex for Flask
     - [Me2virus][] -- An XSS attack on [Me2day][], a social network service.
                       When a user looks an infected post, a new infected post